 I look over to see Boggs smiling at me.
-"Glad to see our mockingjay's still here."
+"Glad to see our mockingjay is still here."

 "It's good to see you too, Boggs," I smile back.

 Boggs looks away as he continues to push the unknown man along.
-Whoever he is, he seems to be wearing an old, worn-out peacekeeper's uniform.
+Whoever he is, he looks to be wearing an old, worn-out peacekeeper's uniform.